hannesdelbeke/brain/PKM/wikilinks.md

-- not compatible with GitHub md preview / default markdown links
+- not compatible with GitHub md preview / default markdown [[link]]s
 - compatible with GitHub wiki
 - several static site generators support it
 - has been around for a while